MiniZinc/libminizinc/en/modelling.rst

   A model can contain multiple output statements.
 In that case, all outputs are concatenated in the order they appear in the model.

-We can evaluate our model by typing
+We can evaluate our model by clicking the *Run* button in the MiniZinc IDE, or by typing

 .. code-block:: bash

-  $ mzn-gecode aust.mzn
+  $ minizinc --solver Gecode aust.mzn

 where :download:`aust.mzn <examples/aust.mzn>`
 is the name of the file containing our MiniZinc model.
 We must use the file extension ``.mzn`` to indicate a MiniZinc model.
-The command ``mzn-gecode`` uses the Gecode finite domain solver to evaluate our model.
+The command ``minizinc`` with the option ``--solver Gecode`` uses the Gecode finite domain solver to evaluate our model.
+If you use the MiniZinc binary distribution, this solver is in fact the default, so you can just run ``minizinc aust.mzn`` instead.

 When we run this we obtain the result: